Cytomel is the most powerful thyroid medication which means that it can also have some powerful side effects.

 #3.
 Your Resting Heart rate

-Cytomel and T3 thyroid hormone have a direct effect on the heart and cardiac tissue.
+Cytomel and T3 thyroid hormones have a direct effect on the heart and cardiac tissue.

 Cytomel causes an increase in the force of contraction and an increase in the heart rate (9).